Modern Slavery Statement

 We acknowledge the continuing commitment required to detect and prevent modern slavery and human trafficking within XPS and our supplier base.
 Over the next financial year, we plan to ensure further development in the following areas:

-- We will review our supplier code of conduct and re-issue this to suppliers;
+• We will update our supplier code of conduct to take account of IED and issue this to all new suppliers;

 Our commitment